Send to a friend

 "The authors had the skill to conduct a study that includes the periods before the invasion, during the invasion and after the invasion was established", he told SciDev.Net.

 He added: "The study shows that the lionfish can cause big damage to native fish, especially the smallest (because of their size, they fit in the mouths of lionfish), which is very harmful for an animal population".
-According to Siciliano, there is evidence that the lionfish invasion was started by aquarium owners in Florida, who threw some of the fish into the sea".

 "[This shows] how thoughtless and apparently innocent attitudes can have big consequences for the marine environment", Siciliano said.